YumekaMengjiaLYU/jekyll-multilingual/_posts/2020-04-18-ml-interview.markdown

 + What is supervised learning and unsupervised learning?
 + What kind of problems can be solved by supervised learning or unsupervised learning?
 + Give some examples for supervised learning and unsupervised learning.
++ What are the benefits of mini-batch gradient descent?
+++ This is more effective compared to stochastic gradient descent.
+++ The generalization by finding the minima.
+++ Mini-batches allow help to approximate the gradient of the entire training set which helps us to avoid local minima.
++ What are the steps for using a gradient descent algorithm?
+++ Initialize random weight and bias.
+++ Pass an input through the network and get values from the output layer.
+++ Calculate the error between the actual value and the predicted value.
+++ Go to each neuron which contributes to the error and then change its respective values to reduce the error.
+++ Reiterate until you find the best weights of the network.
++ What are the drawbacks of single-layer perceptron?
+++ Single-layer perceptron cannot classify non-linearly separable data points ++ Complex problems, that involve a lot of parameters cannot be solved by single-layer perceptrons.
++ What is a multi-layer perceptron?
+++ A MLP is a deep, artifical neural network.
+It is composed of more than one perceptron.
+++ THey are composed of an input layer to receive the signal, an output layer that makes a decision or prediction about the input, and in between those two, an arbitrary number of hidden layers that are the true computational engine of the MLP.
++ What is data normalization and why do we need it?
+++ Data normalization is very important pre-processing step, used to rescale values to fit in a specific range to assure better convergence during backpropagation.
+++ In general, it boils down to subtracting the mean of each data point and dividing by its standard deviation.
++ Why is weight initialization important in neural networks?
+++ Weight initialization is one of the very important steps.
+A bad weight initialization can prevent a network from learning but good weight initialization helps in giving a quicker convergence and a better overall error.
+++ Biases can be generally initialized to zero.
+The rule for getting the weights is to be close to zero without being to small.

++ What are the hyperparameters?
+++ They are the variables which determine the network structure and the variables which determine how the network is trained.
+Hyperparameters are set before training.
+Examples include number of hidden units and the learning rate.
++ Explain the different hyperparameters related to Networking and Training.
+++ Number of Hidden Layers.
+++ Network weight initialization.
+++ Activation function.
+++ Batch size.
+++ Number of epochs.
+++ Momentum.
+++ Learning rate.
++ What is dropout?
+++ Dropout is a regularization technique to avoid overfitting thus increasing the generalizing power.
+++ Generally, we should use a small dropout value of 20-50% of neurons.
+A dropout value too low has minimal effect and a value too high results in underlearning by the network.
++ What is a CNN?
+++ CNN is a class of deep neural networks, most commonly applied to analyzing visual imagery.
+++ Unlike neural networks, where the input is a vector, here the input is a multi-channeled image.
+CNNs use a variation of multilayer perceptrons designed to require minimum pre-processing.
++ Explain the different layers of CNN.
+++ Convolution: The convolution layer comprises of a set of independent filters.
+++ ReLU: This layer is used with the convolutional layer.
+++ Pooling: Its function is to progressively reduce the spatial size of the representation to reduce the number of parameters and computation in the network.
+++ Full Connectedness: Neurons in a fully connected layer have full connections to all activations in the previous layer.
++ What is an RNN?
+++ RNN is a type of artificial neural network designed to recognize patterns in sequences of data, siuch as text, genomes, handwriting, the spoken word, numerical times series data.
+++ RNN use backpropagation algorithm for training.
+Because of their internal memory, RNN's are able to remember important things about the input they received which enables them to be very precise in predicting what's coming next.
++ What is vanishing gradient?

++ What is exploding gradient decsent?
+++ Exploding gradients are a problem when large error gradients accumulate and result in very large updates to neural network model weights during training.
+++ GD works best when these updates are small and controlled.
+++ When the magnitudes of the gradients accumulate, an unstable network is likely to occur, which can cause poor prediction of results or even a model that reports nothing useful what so ever.
++ Explain the importance of LSTM.
+++ LSTM is an artificial RNN architecture used in the field of DL.
+++ Unlike standard feedforward neural networks, LSTM has feedback connections that make it a "general purpose computer".
+++ It can not only process single data points, but also entire sequences of data.
+++ They are a special kind of RNN which are capable of learning long term dependencies.
 ### Tools and Research
 + Do you have any research experience in machine learning or a related field?
 Do you have any publications?
 + What tools and environments have you used to train and assess models?
 + Do you have experience with Spark ML or another platform for building machine learning models using very large datasets?
++ Name a few deep learning frameworks
+++ TensorFlow, PyTorch, Caffe, Chainer, Keras, CNTK
++ List a few advantages of TensorFlow
+++ It has platform flexibility.
+++ It is easily trainable on CPU as well as GPU for distributed computing.
+++ TensorFlow has auto differentiation capabilities.
+++ It has advanced support for threads, asynchronous computation.
+++ It is customizable and open source.

 [ref-1]:https://blog.udacity.com/2016/05/prepare-machine-learning-interview.html
 [ref-2]:https://resources.workable.com/machine-learning-engineer-interview-questions